Skip navigation

 Department: Northumbria Law School

-Professor Marion Oswald, MBE is Professor of Law at Northumbria University, Newcastle and Senior Research Associate at the Alan Turing Institute.
+Professor Marion Oswald, MBE is Professor of Law at Northumbria University, Newcastle and Senior Visiting Fellow at the Centre for Emerging Technology and Security (Alan Turing Institute).
 She researches the interaction between law and digital technology and has a particular interest in the use of AI and innovative technology in policing and national security.

-Marion is Chair of the West Midlands Police and Crime Commissioner and West Midlands Police Data Ethics Committee, a member of the New Zealand Police independent advisory panel on emerging technologies, a member of the Home Office-sponsored Biometrics and Forensics Ethics Group and a Board member of the UKRI Trustworthy Autonomous Systems Hub.
+Marion is Chair of the West Midlands Police and Crime Commissioner and West Midlands Police Data Ethics Committee, and a member of the Home Office-sponsored Biometrics and Forensics Ethics Group.
 She is an Associate Fellow of the Royal United Services Institute, a Fellow of the Higher Education Academy and a member of the AHRC's peer review college.

 From July 2021 - March 2022, Marion was Specialist Adviser to the Justice and Home Affairs Committee advising the Lords Committee on its inquiry into technologies and the application of the law: https://committees.parliament.uk/work/1272/new-technologies-and-the-application-of-the-law/